 The Cornish pasty originated in the county of Cornwall in South West England.
 Miners working in the tin mines of Cornwall often ate pasties cooked by their wives.
 These pasties were popular with the miners as they were hearty, filling, and easy to eat.

 By the end of the 19th century, mining entered a period of decline.
 Searching for a better life, many miners left Cornwall for the United States, specifically the copper mines of northern Michigan.
-These miners brought with them the traditions and flavors of pasties to their new home.
+These miners brought the tradition and flavor of pasties with them to their new home.

 Interior